Power and gas utility Sempra profit beats estimates as costs fall

 Aug 3 (Reuters) - U.S. power and gas utility Sempra SRE.N beat Wall Street estimates for second-quarter profit on Thursday, helped by lower costs and higher sales at its California units.

-A drop in cost of electric fuel and purchased power also lifted the profit.

-The company, which serves around 40 million customers, recently received approval from U.S. liquefied natural gas (LNG) developers for the construction of its Port Arthur LNG export terminal in Texas.
+Its Cameron LNG Phase 2 and Port Arthur LNG phase 2 have yet to get a financial go-ahead, the company said.

+Sempra Infrastructure Partners expects to finalize its ownership stake in Port Arthur LNG Phase 1 at 28%, with an equity requirement at approximately $1.74 billion, Bird said.

-Sempra also affirmed its full-year adjusted profit between $8.60 and $9.20 and announced a two-for-one stock split in the form of a 100% stock dividend.
+Sempra also affirmed its full-year adjusted profit between $8.60 and $9.20 and announced a two-for-one stock split in the form of a 100% stock dividend, with a distribution date of August 21.

+The stock split decision was driven by the firm's high stock price compared to other utilities in the S&P 500 and would improve trading volumes, Sempra Chairman Jeffrey Martin said.

 ((Saikeerthi@thomsonreuters.com;))